-Today you will drive back to Thimphu via Dochula pass.
-At Dochula, you can visit the new Druk Wanggyel Monastery, which is the only of its kind in the country with elaborate paintings depicting the lineage of the present monarchy and their Today you will drive back to Thimphu via Dochula pass.
-At Dochula, you can visit the new Druk Wanggyel Monastery, which is the only of its kind in the country with elaborate paintings depicting the lineage of the present monarchy and their visionary works.
-After this continue drive to Thimphu.
-Check into hotel on arrival.
-In the afternoon, you can stroll in Thimphu City of your own and absorb the lifestyle of the people.
-Overnight hotel in Thimphu.
+Today you will drive back to Paro via the Dochula pass again and Thimphu.
+At Dochula, you can visit the new Druk Wangyel Monastery, which is the only of its kind in the country with elaborate paintings depicting the lineage of the present monarchy and their visionary works.
+After this continue to drive to Thimphu.
+If it is the weekend, head over the Centenary Farmers Market where farmers come together to sell their farm produce.
+Make sure to capture the colourful hues of vegetables, fruits and condiments.
+Continue to drive to Paro.
+In the evening, you can stroll in Paro town of your own and absorb the lifestyle of the people.
+Overnight at a hotel in Thimphu.

-After breakfast hike to Taktsang (Tiger’s Nest) Monastery, which is Bhutan’s most famous monastery.
-Guru Rinpoche is said to have flown on the back of a tigress from Singye Dzong in Lhuntse to meditate in a cave where Taktsang Monastery now stands.
-It is perched on the edge of a steep cliff, about 900 meters above Paro Valley.
-Lunch will be served at Cafeteria restaurant located up on the mountain.
-After having explored the monastery, you will have back to Paro.
-Evening visit a traditional farm house which offers opportunity to mingle with local people and to get an idea on their lifestyle.
-Overnight hotel in Paro.
+After breakfast hike to Taktsang (Tiger’s Nest) Monastery, which is Bhutan’s most captured sight.
+The monastery is perched on the edge of a cliff about 900m from Paro valley.
+The legend has it that Guru Rinpoche, the great spiritual master, miraculously flew on the back of a tigress from Singye Dzong in east Bhutan to meditate in a cave where Taktsang Monastery now stands.
+Lunch will be served at the Cafeteria restaurant located up on the mountain.
+After having explored the monastery and taken numerous pictures, you will hike back to Paro.
+This will be the end of the photography tour.
+Overnight at a hotel in Paro.

-Today we will bid you farewell as you catch your flight from Paro to your next adventure.
+Today we will bid you farewell as you catch your flight from Paro to your next destination.

-Create a custom made itinerary for the perfect adventure.
-Choose when you travel, what you see and where you go. we’d love to hear from you.
+We can create a custom-made itinerary for you if none of our trips listed in the website suits your interest.
+Choose your date of travel, what would you like to see and where would you like to go.
+We would love to hear from you.

 Call us at: +975 (M) 77845366